OntologyS/ontological-ai-safety/README.md

 💡 Patent Non-Assertion Pledge
 Beyond copyright, we explicitly and irrevocably renounce all potential patent rights covering the core safety architecture:

-Making AI safety dependent on consciousness preservation.
+Making AI safety dependent on consciousness preservation

-The AI-Keeper and Wicks model.
+The AI-Keeper and Wicks model

-Reality chain integrity maintenance.
+Reality chain integrity maintenance

-Meaning-production as an ontological requirement.
+Meaning-production as an ontological requirement

 These ideas are a public commons for all of humanity.
 For full legal details, see the LICENSE and PATENT_NON_ASSERTION.md files.